jhhsu8/API/README.md

-Programs that retrieve IMPC UCD data with failed statuses
+This repository contains sample programs that connect to APIs to retrieve data.